-The first suspension is for a period of at least one semester, be it Fall, Spring, or Summer.
-Extenuating circumstances may be presented to the Dean for review.
+The first Academic Suspension is for a period of one long semester (fall or spring).
+Extenuating circumstances may be presented to the appropriate academic Dean for review.

-A second suspension lasts for a period of at least 12 months.
+A second Academic Suspension is for a period of at least 12 months.